-Unless early redemption occurs, the notes will redeem at their legal final maturity on Jan.
+Unless early redemption occurs, the notes redeem at their legal final maturity on Jan.
 27, 2052, 36 months after the maturity of the longest-term loan in the pool.
-The amount of principal to be amortized at each payment date will be the difference between (i) the outstanding balance of the notes, and (ii) the outstanding balance of the nondefaulted loans.
-All the classes will be paid sequentially.
+The amount of principal to be amortized at each payment date is the difference between (i) the outstanding balance of the notes, and (ii) the outstanding balance of the nondefaulted loans.
+All the classes are paid sequentially.